WordPress/abilities-api/docs/php-api.md

 ## Registering Categories

-Before registering abilities, you must need at least one category.
+Before registering abilities, you need at least one category.
 Categories help organize abilities and make them easier to discover and filter.

 The Abilities API ships with two default Ability categories: